 NAM’s historical documentation consisted mostly of polyester-based engineering drawings, making retrieval manual, slow, and costly.

-• Only 10% of drawings were digital, complicating modification cycles for "as built" updates.
+• Only 10% of drawings were digital, complicating modification cycles for as built” updates.

 • Legal and operational requirements made accurate record-keeping essential for plant integrity and safety.